Zxynine/EvenBetterComments/README.md

 it is, it will check that the first two characters are not `#!`.
 If it detects the shebang delimiter, formatting for that line will not be applied.

+`"evenbettercomments.allowNestedHighlighting": true`
+This setting will tell the parser whether it should parse multiple tags on the same line or not.

 `evenbettercomments.tags`
 The tags are the characters or sequences used to mark a comment for decoration.
 The default 5 can be modified to change the styles, and more can be added.